mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 21 On a long survey mission, you pick up some useful skills.
 Gain Survival 1, Sensors 1, Navigation 1 or Recon 1.
 22 You get into a political debate with a member of the bridge staff.
 Throw Social Standing 8+.
 Fail and you say something you will always regret and you cannot pass your Advancement roll this term.
-Succeed and you are looked at more favourably, gaining a +2 DM to your next Advancement roll.
+Succeed and you are looked at more favorably, gaining a +2 DM to your next Advancement roll.
 23 Your ship was destroyed in battle, and you must run for the escape pods.
 Roll Dexterity 8+ to make it there in time.
 If you fail, you are injured.
 24 When hunting an enemy ship, you play cat and mouse with it, chasing sensor ghosts and false trails.
 Roll Sensors 8+